dmitrymotorin/mpdf.github.io/about-mpdf/limitations.md

 ## Block and in-line elements

-All HTML elements are hard-coded to be treated as block or in-line elements (e.g. equivalent to CSS `display:block` or `display:in-line`).
+All HTML elements are hard-coded to be treated as block or in-line elements (e.g. equivalent to CSS `display:block` or `display:inline`).
 This cannot be changed using CSS.
 See
 <a href="{{ "/html-support/html-tags.html" | prepend: site.baseurl }}">HTML tags</a>.

 ## Special features